Solved: Samsung SSD 990 Pro Not Showing Up

 ⚠️ Warning: Formatting erases all data.
 But don’t worry, you can use the professional recovery tool – MyRecover to recover data from an SSD after formatting.

-Method 8: Use Diskpart to Manually Detect the Drive
+Method 8: Use Diskpart to Manually Detect and Clean the Drive

 Steps: